Multi-Scale Node Embeddings for Graph Modeling and Generation: Introduction

-Complex networks capture a variety of socially relevant processes, from economic activities to interactions among brain regions \cite{2005_ScaleFreeSelfSim_Song, 2023_LPRecSysTransData_Yilmaz, 2023_GRW_Zheng}.
-Indeed, every dyadic interaction can be described by properly defining which are the actors (nodes) and the type of connections among them (edges).
-By defining the nodes as the sectors and the edges as the transactions among them, the Input-Output network (ION) \cite{2015_WION_Cerina} is recovered.
-Again, by defining the nodes as the states and the edges as the trade among them, the World Trade Web (WTW) \cite{2010_WTW_Fagiolo} is obtained.
-On the other hand, if nodes were seen as the brain regions connected by electrical stimuli, the brain network is represented.
-In particular, this flexibility allows for arbitrary definitions of the nodes even when looking at the same \textit{phenomenon} that is generating the data (\textit{generative process}).
-For example, one could have access to the network involving the most detailed sector classification (National Industry), whereas another one only at the community level (Industry) - see the upper part of \autoref{fig:MSNE_ResQuest}.
-The same reasoning applies naturally in other contexts (neuroscience, social sciences, $\cdots$), as community structures help in simplifying the heterogeneity of the graph \cite{2008_InfoMap_Rosvall, 2008_Louvain_Blondel}.
-Therefore, seen at a coarser resolution, the graph represents the interactions among block-nodes, and it would be \textit{uniquely} recovered after the specification of the partitions.
-This scheme could be iterated at wish to produce a \textit{multi-scale} unfolding of the original graph with \textit{nested} partitions: pictorially, the base of a pyramid is the observed network, whereas the coarser levels are the cross-sections of the pyramid.
-Lastly, it is worth noticing that the properties of each lower-resolution graph change with levels.
+The downside of this flexibility is that, even when looking at the same generative process, there is no unique definition of the nodes involved in the interaction.
+By recalling the ION, one may have access to the transactions involving the most detailed sector classification (National Industry), whereas another practitioner to a coarser version of it (Industry) - see \autoref{fig:MSNE_ResQuest}.
+As expected, the networks at these two resolutions are likely to have different properties.
+However, they should be described by a model consistently connecting the two scales, since the original Industry level was obtained by aggregating the National Industry one.
+In general, at a coarser resolution, the network represents the interactions among block-nodes, and it is \textit{uniquely} recovered after specifying the partition $ \Omega$ of the microscopic nodes into blocks.
+This scheme could be iterated at wish to produce a \textit{multi-scale} representation of the original graph with \textit{nested} partitions: pictorially, this can be thought as a pyramid where the base is the observed network and higher levels are the coarser scale with a lower and lower number of node up to the unique vertex.
+Lastly, it is worth noticing that the properties of each low-resolution graph change with levels.
 For instance, the firm graph is less dense than the sector one since there will be fewer nodes to redistribute links to.
+The same argument applies to other domains (neuroscience, social sciences, $\cdots$), as community structures are widely used to simplifying the heterogeneity of a graph \cite{2008_InfoMap_Rosvall, 2008_Louvain_Blondel}.
+Therefore, the methodologies exposed in this essay can be applied beyond the examples, we are going to show in the Data and Results sections.